 Why, then, does chemical abrasion succeed for zircon but not baddeleyite?
 While a full discussion is beyond the scope of this paper, we may note one possibility.
 When heated above ~800 °C at atmospheric pressure, metamict zircon decomposes into microcrystalline ZrO2 and SiO2, the latter of which is partially volatilized (Nasdala et al., 2002; Váczi et al., 2009).
-This process is evidently sensitive to the crystallinity and surface area of the zircon in question, and forms the basis for the whole-grain direct evaporation technique of Kober (1986).
-Since the products of low-temperature aqueous recrystallization of metamict zircon appear to remain rather poorly crystalline (featuring microlites, nanopores, and residual amorphous zones (Geisler et al., 2003b, 2004; Delattre et al., 2007; Hay et al., 2009)), partially metamict zircon that has undergone exposure-associated aqueous Pb-loss and recrystallization should remain susceptible to oxide decomposition during low pressure, high temperature annealing.
-If this interpretation is correct, the high temperature at which this conversion occurs (limiting isotopic fractionation), followed by quantitative dissolution of highly acid-soluble (Rioux et al., 2010) ZrO2 crystallites during chemical abrasion may explain why isotopic fractionation and reverse discordance are rare in chemical abrasion of annealed zircon.
+This process is evidently sensitive to the crystallinity and surface area of the zircon in question, and forms the basis for the whole-grain direct evaporation technique of Kober (1986), which, while limited to unspiked 207Pb/206Pb ages, may resolve zircon domains with different Pb-loss histories in a manner reminiscent of chemical abrasion.
+Notably, baddeleyite is to quantitatively acid-soluble ZrO2 crystallites, low-pressure high-temperature (LPHT) annealing prepares zircons for acid leaching.
+The high temperature at which this conversion occurs and the subsequent quantitative dissolution of ZrO2 crystallites may explain why isotopic fractionation and reverse discordance are rare in chemical abrasion with annealed zircon but can be significant when acid leaching baddeleyite (Rioux et al., 2010), monazite (Peterman et al., 2012), or un-annealed zircon